RyanMasson/mHealth-PASDAC/README.md

 # mHealth-PASDAC
-Passive sensing data analytic chain (PASDAC) - Gaussian kernel smoothing of sensor data
+Passive sensing data analytic chain (PASDAC)

+Used a Gaussian kernel to smooth sensor data from a mobile phone.